imajus/filo-data-broker/README.md

 The service enables import of data via a CLI tool, storage of public and private columns as separate CSV files on Filecoin (using Synapse SDK), NFT-gated access to private data, and on-chain dataset metadata.
 The system includes automatic dataset preservation fees and guaranteed 7-day storage availability through FWS Payments smart contracts.

+View the comprehensive demonstration [presentation](https://youtu.be/d3spXWp_vcE) for an overview of the project motivation and usage demonstration.

 ---

 ## 🏗️ Architecture Overview